kaoz70/grapesjs-blocks-bootstrap4/README.md

 ### Usage
 1. Clone this repository `git clone https://github.com/artf/grapesjs-plugin-boilerplate.git`
-1. Replace in all files `YOUR-PLUGIN-NAME` with your plugin name
+1. Replace in all files `grapesjs-blocks-bootstrap4` with your plugin name
 1. Update `package.json`
 1. Install dependencies `npm i` and run the local server `npm start`
 1. Start creating your plugin from `src/index.js`